-▲ The number of records for each call may vary depending on which service is called.
+\bigstar The number of records for each call may vary depending on which service is called.

-You can also export all or in part call records as a CSV file.
-In dialog shown in figure 5.1 by clicking on \equiv button, a new window will open as shown in figure 5.2.
+You can also export part or all call records as a CSV file.
+In the dialog shown in figure 5.1 by clicking on \equiv button, a new window will open as shown in figure 5.2.

-In this dialog you can choose to export all records or to export records in a temporal range.
-In system administration web interface you can also filter
+In this dialog you can choose to export all records or to export filtered records.
+The records can be filtered by using an advanced search which will